leaf-ai/studio-go-runner/docs/ci.md

 ## Bootstrapping

 The first two steps of the pipeline are managed via the duat git-watch tool.
 The git-watch tool as documented within these instructions is run using a a local shell but can be containerized.
 In any event the git-watch tool can also be deployed using a docker container/pod.
-The git-watch tool will output logging directly on the console and can be monitored either directly via the shell, or a docker log command, or a kubectl log [pod name] command depending on the method choosen to start it.
+The git-watch tool will output logging directly on the console and can be monitored either directly via the shell, or a docker log command, or a microk8s.kubectl log [pod name] command depending on the method choosen to start it.

 The logging for the git-watch is controlled via environment variables documented in the following documentation, https://github.com/karlmutch/duat/blob/master/README.md.
 It can be a good choice to run the git-watch tool in debug mode all the time as this allows the last known namespaces used for builds to be retained after the build is complete for examination of logs etc at the expense of some extra kubernetes resource consumption.